-What Other Materials Can Help Applicants Prepare for a Motorcycle Knowledge Test or Road Exam?
+What Other Materials Can Help Applicants Prepare for a Motorcycle Knowledge Test or Road Exam in Rhode Island?

 As mentioned before, no specific motorcycle handbook exists in Rhode Island because nearly the entire process for getting a motorcycle license is included in the motorcycle riding safety course.
 When you take the mandatory course, you will be provided with both in-classroom and on-cycle instruction that will completely prepare you for the exams at the end of the course.
 Although the course will prepare you for the tests, you may benefit from also reading through the driver’s manual.

 Who Else Can Benefit from a DMV Motorcycle Manual?

 There is not an official DMV motorcycle handbook in Rhode Island.
 There is only a driver’s manual that is primarily designed for car motorists.
 However, motorcyclists can benefit from reading the drivers manual for a couple of different reasons.

 First, the driver’s manual includes a lot of information that is necessary for both those driving cars and motorcycles, including information about driving under the influence and avoiding collisions.
 This can make the driver’s manual serve as almost a motorcycle permit study guide that you can study before you take the tests to complete the safety course.

 The second reason that the driver’s manual is beneficial is because it will help you get your driver’s license, which is a necessary step before you are able to get a motorcycle endorsement or license.
 In Rhode Island, you must have a standard driver’s license before you are able to apply for a motorcycle license, so you if you do not have a license yet, you will need to study the driver’s manual in order to get your driver’s and then your motorcycle license.